 If you detect any moisture inside the case or battery compartment, take it to an Suunto authorized service agent for checking.

 The Suunto D6i Novo is a compact, well equipped watch-sized dive computer.
 This has made many lists of best dive computers.

 With its ability to switch between up to 3 gases, integrated 3D compass and optional wireless air transmitter, the Suunto D6i is for serious recreational, technical and professional divers.
 The FREE dive mode makes it a great choice for competitive free divers.

 This dive computer comes complete with the USB cable.

 Unless you buy the package, the wireless air transmitter is not included in the price.
 This is around $450 and can always be added on later.
 Look for bundle deals that include transmitter that will save you money.

-Click the button below to see the current price and any discounts available for the Suunto D6i Novo and D6i Novo Zulu at your local Amazon store.
+Click the button below to see the current price and any discounts available for the Suunto D6i Novo and D6i Novo Zulu at the House of Scuba.